SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 > “If the world hates you, remember that it hated me first.
 The world would love you as one of its own if you belonged to it, but you are no longer part of the world.
 I chose you to come out of the world, so it hates you. &mdash; John 15:18-19 NLT

+Labeling those who correct you in love as hateful is a tactic of Satan himself.
+Such people lack the spirit of God.
+Beware of false teachers who stray from scripture and divide families.

 Remember that it is not me that they hate, it's Christ himself.
 No one is hated more than he who speaks the truth.

+Repent.

 <script>
     var refTagger = {